|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe is printed with permission from Naturally Sweet Food in Jars by Marisa McClellan (2016, Running Press).
 In this, her third book, she adapts recipes spreads, dips, pickles, and preserves to use several kinds of natural sweeteners: Honey, agave, maple syrup, coconut sugar, dates, and fruit juice concentrate.
 This honey-sweetened conserve captures the essence of the popular dessert in the form of this preserve.
 Conserves are chunkier than jam, and usually contain nuts and/or dried fruit; in this case, raisins are included.
-For more information on the book and on preserving with natural sweeteners, read my interview with the author.

 If you’ve ever had a taste of traditional Carrot Cake Jam and found it cloying, throw out that memory.
 This conserves trades the traditional sticky sweetness for a hint of honey and little lemony tartness that allows the primary ingredients to sing.
 I like to stir a heaping spoonful into oatmeal and top the whole thing with some toasted pecans for a hearty, healthy dessert doppelgänger.